koisose/scaffold-frame/README.md

 AIRSTACK_API_KEY=
 ```

-For `NEYNAR` environment variable you can get api key from https://neynar.com/ ,for `MONGO` you can create free database in https://www.mongodb.com/cloud/atlas/register, `GROQ_API_KEY` you can get in https://console.groq.com/keys, `NEXT_PUBLIC_URL` is your public url
+For `NEYNAR` environment variable you can get api key from https://neynar.com/

+For `MONGO` you can create free database in https://www.mongodb.com/cloud/atlas/register

+For `GROQ_API_KEY` you can get in https://console.groq.com/keys

-you can create one using https://github.com/cloudflare/cloudflared then for airstack you can get api key from https://airstack.xyz/
+For `NEXT_PUBLIC_URL` is your public url you can create one using https://github.com/cloudflare/cloudflared

+For `AIRSTACK_API_KEY` you can get api key from https://airstack.xyz/

 3. How to run